MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/container-layouts.md

 # Container layouts

-By default, elements in containers (such as Container, Column, TableCell, or the AdaptiveCard itself) are laid out in a top-to-bottom stack.
+By default, elements in containers such as `Container`, `Column`, `TableCell`, or an Adaptive Card itself are laid out in a top-to-bottom stack.
 This type of layout is appropriate for many scenarios, but sometimes it's a bit constraining.
-To split the horizontal space of a card into different areas, one would typically use the ColumnSet element which, while powerful, comes with its set of challenges and gotchas.
+To split the horizontal space of a card into different areas, one would typically use the `ColumnSet` element which, while powerful, comes with its set of challenges and gotchas.

-Adaptive Cards now support two types of layouts that can be applied to any container:
+Adaptive Cards support two types of layouts that can be applied to any container:

 * `Layout.Flow` which spreads elements horizontally and wraps them across multiple rows, as needed,
-* `Layout.AreaGrid` which divides the container into named `areasinto` which elements can be placed via the `grid.area` property which can be set on any element.
+* `Layout.AreaGrid` which divides the container into named `areas` in to which elements can be placed via the `grid.area` property which can be set on any element.

 An explicit `Layout.Stack` layout is also available.

 ## Using Container layouts to implement responsive layout

 Container layouts can be used to easily implement responsive layouts, as it's possible to associate multiple layouts with a single container, each dedicated to a specific card width.
 At runtime, the appropriate layout is automatically used to optimally arrange elements given the available width.
-Let's take an example.

 Let's say we want to define a card with a typical layout: